Home

 On Jan.
 14, 1872, at age 38, Henry married his second wife, 33-year-old Desdemona (Baird) Briggs (1836-1909).
 The ceremony took place a few miles over the state line at Arnolds Corner, Gilead, MI, performed by Emanuel Gilbert, a justice of the peace.
 Witnesses were James and Julia Gordon of Steuben County.

-Desdemona was a native of Ohio.
-In an interesting twist, she divorced her first husband, William H. Briggs, in Steuben County, IN, about one week before she married Henry Alderman.
-The divorce decree is on file in the Circuit Court Office of the Steuben County Courthouse.
+Desdemona was a native of Ohio, with her father from Vermont and her mother from New Jeresey.
+In an interesting twist, she had divorced her first husband, William H. Briggs, in Steuben County, IN, about one week before she married our Henry Alderman.
+The Briggses' divorce decree is on file in the Circuit Court Office of the Steuben County Courthouse.

-The Aldermans went on to have two more sons -- Simeon M. Alderman and Lewis A. Alderman.
+The Aldermans went on to have two more sons -- Simeon Miles Alderman and Lewis A. Alderman.

 He is known to have attended a GAR encampment in Cleveland, OH in the fall of 1901, where he saw members of his old regiment, Henry G. Thirwachter, of Lipsic, OH and Joseph Evans of Cleveland.
 Wrote Evans: "He is nearly blind and has to be led about."